caewok/Foundry-Macros/guides/html tabs guide - FormApplication.md

 Notes:
 - You must load the partial template either in your main code or when instantiating the class.
+- The `<form>` tag is important.

-# Search
+# Example: Search Tab
-This is an example of a tab that relies on `<script>` tag.
+This is an example of a tab that relies on a `<script>` tag.
 Here, we define a function to filter through a table by a specific column in that table.
 (Useful for lists of items, tokens, etc.) We will use partials and create a special partial for the search table, named `tab_search_partial.html`.

 The following is overkill, in that it dynamically chooses the search tag with handlebars (this allows us to see how such if/then switches might work).
 The simpler version would just define the tabs in advance with no dynamic switching.